This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-I’ve been having a blast with my new dehydrator.
+I’ve been having a blast with my new dehydrator from Nesco.
 I’ve been making a lot of jerky, so I figured I’d take a break and make something different.
-And that different is raisins made on the Nesco Snackmaster Pro.
+And that different is raisins on the Nesco Snackmaster Pro.
 They take a few days to dehydrate, but boy are they fantastic!
 Tender and sweet.
 Soooooo much better than store-bought.

 Raisins on the Nesco Snackmaster Pro are fun to make and eat!
 You can fit about a pound of grapes per tray (outfitted with screens).
 You should rotate the trays every few hours to guarantee even drying, but be careful rotating the trays when you first start out.
 Them lil grapes like to roll around!